 In another small bowl, whisk together the olive oil, balsamic vinegar, salt and pepper.
 Combine with the thinly sliced endive, radicchio and fennel.
 Set aside for the flavors to marinate.

-Stretch out the pizza dough in your pizza pan.
+Stretch out the dough in your pan.

-Place the marinated tomatoes directly on the surface of the pizza dough.
+Place the marinated tomatoes directly on the surface of the dough.
 Do not use the tomato juices left behind.

 Add a layer of the grilled vegetables.

 Spread the mozzarella evenly over the top of the vegetables.